Frida Kahlo: 6 Facts About Her Life, Art, & Legacy

 Frida Kahlo, The Broken Column, 1944, image courtesy of Art History Project

 Kahlo was no stranger to pain and suffering.
 At age six, she contracted polio, which yielded permanent damage to her leg and caused a limp.
 In 1925, she was involved in an accident in which a streetcar rammed into the wooden bus she was riding.
-Kahlo suffered chronic pain, numerous body fractures, her pelvis was crushed, and a metal pole penetrated her womb, displacing three of her vertebrae.
+Kahlo suffered chronic pain, after sustaining numerous body fractures, her pelvis was crushed, and a metal pole penetrated her womb, displacing three of her vertebrae.

 After the accident, Kahlo was unable to walk for three months and was left disabled for the rest of her life.
 She was also unable to bear children and underwent several subsequent operations to try and correct the damage from the bus accident, but none were successful.
+By the early 1950s, she could not sit or stand for prolonged periods.
+She also suffered from gangrene in her foot later in life, leading to a foot amputation in 1953, which left her unable to walk.

 3. Frida Kahlo and Diego Rivera Had a Marriage Filled With Many Affairs